Guiding the film from inception until long after its release, it starts and ends with the producer.

-Any examples of press coverage the company have managed to generate, which would include any marketing materials they have commissioned such as posters.
+Any examples of press coverage the company has managed to generate, which would include any marketing materials they have commissioned such as posters.

 Producer: Some producers work in a partnership, some work alone.
 The primary producer(s) are responsible for the production from development right through to achieve.
 They can either run an established production company or work for a studio or independent film company.

-Co-executive producer: Studio executives and distributors who have made finance commitments to the project are credited as execs.
+Co-executive producer: Studio executives and distributors who have made financial commitments to the project are credited as execs.

 Co-producer: The term co-producer can refer to a few types of producer.
-The co-producer credit that goes to a line producer, an investor or the screenwriter whose script was optioned.
+The co-producer credit goes to a line producer, an investor, or the screenwriter whose script was optioned.
 It can also refer to the producers attached to another production company if the film is a co-production.
-On a feature the co-producer is the one working closely with the executive producer on matters of finance, on large productions, the co-producer will be involved in the day to day running of the production.
+On a feature the co-producer is the one working closely with the executive producer on matters of finance, on large productions, the co-producer will be involved in the day-to-day running of the production.